 Kazuo Hirai, who on April 1 replaces Howard Stringer as Sony CEO, is consolidating oversight of units that produced more than 30 percent of Sony’s profit last year.
 Hirai, 51, has put himself in charge of the company’s unprofitable TV unit, staking his tenure on ending eight years of losses.

-Lynton, 52, who will report to Hirai, will remain in Los Angeles and continue to lead Sony Pictures Entertainment (CPEI) with co-chairman Amy Pascal.
+Lynton, 52, who will report to Hirai, will remain in Los Angeles and continue to lead Sony Pictures Entertainment (CPEI:US) with co-chairman Amy Pascal.
 In his role, beginning June 27, Lynton will oversee Sony Music Entertainment (7930), Sony/ATV Music Publishing as well as Sony Pictures Entertainment, the Tokyo-based company said in a statement today.